Burn1n9m4n/brainstation_capstone/README.md

 ### Proposed Solution
 After performing some research, it seems that a method that is very well suited to this purpose would be a convolutional neural network (CNN).
 In order to setup this neural network the following method is outlined:
+1. Gather audio data
-1. Create spectrographic images of audio data via encoder/transformer
+2. Create spectrographic images of audio data via encoder/transformer
-2. Vectorize images into n-dimensional vectors
+3. Vectorize images into n-dimensional vectors
-3. Collate vectors into singular data set
+4. Collate vectors into singular data set
+5. Train models
-4. Train convolutional neural network model (CNN)
+    * Convolutional neural network model (CNN)
+    * Standard pairwise cosine similarity
-5. Accept user input
+6. Accept user input
     * i.
 Audio recording captured from phone
     * ii.
 Audio file provided to model
-6. Convert into image via encoder
+7. Convert into image via encoder
+    * Or vectorized data
-7. Perform similarity calculation and provide top five most similar matches
+8. Perform similarity calculation and provide top ten most similar matches
     * i.
 Cosine similarity given that two vectors are being compared

-While the above seems like a good generalized plan, at present it is not known what challenges or new information will come to light.
-As such, it should be noted that the above is more of a detailed guideline than a hard and fast plan of action at this present stage of development.
+The above acted as a detailed guideline rather than a hard and fast plan of action during development.
+The finalized procedure is showing in the Project Flowchart section and is vieweable within the latest Jupyter Notebook in the `notebooks` directory.

 ### The Impact
 Looking at the impact from a business standpoint, the creation of a solid recommendation system could end up generating millions